Pass system (Canadian history): Context

-The Truth and Reconciliation Commission (TRC) described the period from 1764 to 1969 as a time of "Displacement and Assimilation."
-From 1871 through the 1880s, as agricultural settlements expanded across the prairies, the Canadian government signed the numbered treaties, established the reserve system, and encouraged First Nations to adopt farming with the creation of industrial boarding schools.
+(TRC) described the period from 1764 to 1969 as a time of "Displacement and Assimilation."
+From 1871 through the 1880s, as agricultural settlements expanded across the prairies, the Canadian government signed the Numbered Treaties, established the reserve system, and encouraged First Nations to adopt farming with the creation of industrial boarding schools.
 By the 1880s, after 80 years of over hunting, bison populations in the western prairies—upon which the First Nations depended—collapsed, leading to famine.
 Sarah Carter described how, "The buffalo was the foundation of the Plains economy, providing people not only with a crucial source of protein and vitamins but with many other necessities, including shelter, clothing, containers, and tools."
 In the late 18th and 19th centuries smallpox epidemics decimated indigenous communities.
 First Nations had no alternative but to accept the government's policies.
 The TRC report described the policies—including the reserve system, the residential schools, and the pass system—as "aggressive assimilation".